andrewdr14/claims_fraud_detection/README.md

 ## Machine Learning Workflow

-This project implements a robust ML workflow:
+This project implements an ML workflow:

 -   **Data Splitting**: Divides data into training and testing sets.
 -   **Feature Selection**: Utilizes Random Forest importance and L1 (Lasso) regularization to identify and select the most impactful features.